RiadTech/Linear-regression-from-scratch/README.md

 ● Python Juptyer notebook

 # Contributions
 We love your open source enthusiasm.
-Seeing a application grow a bigger community is possibly the best thing a developer can expect.
-We don't accept pull requests for now as the codejam is still ongoing, but I will update the README once it ends and feel free to make a pull request then.
+Seeing a application grow a bigger community is possibly the best thing a developer can expect. but I will update the README once it ends and feel free to make a pull request then.